 In this article, I’m going to guide you how to overclock your GPU.
 The method I’ll show you is the easiest way to overclock GPU.
-So many people or gamers heard around in the PC gaming scene.
-But not many people overclock their GPU.
+So many people or gamers heard about overclocking GPU.
+But not many people actually do that.

 The main purpose of GPU overclocking is to ensure that you’re getting maximum output form your graphics card.
 Overclocking GPU can give you more 10%-20% extra fps boost while gaming.